ArduPilot/ardupilot_wiki/rover/source/docs/rover-tuning-steering-rate.rst

 - connect the ground station to the vehicle using a telemetry radio
 - drive the vehicle in a mode that generates significant turns.
 This could be :ref:`Acro <acro-mode>` mode (first set the :ref:`ACRO_TURN_RATE <ACRO_TURN_RATE>` parameter), :ref:`Steering <steering-mode>` or :ref:`Auto <auto-mode>`.
 If using the higher level modes (Steering, Auto, etc) note that the higher level L1 controller may obscure whether the steering rate controller is well tuned.
-- Tune the :ref:`P gain <ATC_STR_RAT_P>` first.
+- tune the :ref:`P gain <ATC_STR_RAT_P>` first.
 If the vehicle's turn rate response is sluggish then this parameter should be increased.
 If the vehicle is constantly overshooting its desired turn rate then this parameter should be reduced.
-- The :ref:`I gain <ATC_STR_RAT_I>` corrects for long-term error.
+- the :ref:`I gain <ATC_STR_RAT_I>` corrects for long-term error.
 If the vehicle never achieves the desired turn rate, then this parameter should be increased.
 If the vehicle's turn rate slowly oscillates then this parameter should be reduced.
-- The :ref:`D gain <ATC_STR_RAT_D>` is meant to stablize the output by fighting against short-term changes in turn rate.
+- the :ref:`D gain <ATC_STR_RAT_D>` is meant to stablize the output by fighting against short-term changes in turn rate.
 This gain can normally be left at zero.

 The desired vs actual (aka achieved) turn rate, along with the individual contributions to the steering output from the P, I and D components can be seen in real-time by doing the following: